Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 The example above demonstrates new techniques in coroutine usage.

-The first technique involves using [runBlocking] with an explicitly specified context.
+The first technique shows how to use [runBlocking] with a specified context.
-This ensures that the coroutine runs in a controlled environment, allowing you to define the execution context explicitly.

-When you call [withContext],
-it may suspend the current coroutine and switch to a new context but only if it differs from the current one.
+The second technique involves calling [withContext], which may suspend the current coroutine and switch to a new context—provided the new context differs from the existing one.
-In particular, if you specify a different [CoroutineDispatcher], additional dispatches are required:
-The block is scheduled on the new dispatcher, and once it is completed, execution returns to the original dispatcher.
+Specifically, if you specify a different [CoroutineDispatcher], extra dispatches are required: the block is scheduled on the new dispatcher, and once it finishes, execution returns to the original dispatcher.

 As a result, the output of the above code is: